Air Raid Warnings Issued In Several Regions Of Ukraine - Authorities - UrduPoint

 Air Raid Warnings Issued In Several Regions Of Ukraine - Authorities

-MOSCOW (UrduPoint News / Sputnik - 09th November, 2022) Air raid warnings have been issued in Kiev, northern and southern regions of Ukraine, local authorities said on Tuesday.
+MOSCOW (UrduPoint News / Sputnik - 10th November, 2022) Air raid warnings have been issued in the Odessa, Kirovohrad, Nikolayev, Cherkasy and Dnipropetrovsk regions of Ukraine, according to the online air raid alert map of the Ukrainian Ministry of Digital Transformation.

-The air raid warning in the Odessa Region was reported by the speaker of the regional military administration, Sergey Bratchuk.
-The warning was also declared in the Mykolaiv region, the head of the regional administration Vitaliy Kim said on Telegram.

-Later in the day, the warnng was declared in Kiev and in neighboring regions of Chernihiv and Sumy, local authorities said on Telegram.
+Air raid sirens also sounded in Kiev-controlled areas of Russia's Zaporizhzhia Region.

 The strikes are carried out on power, defense industry, military command and communications facilities across Ukraine.
 Since then, air raid alerts have been issued in Ukrainian regions every day, sometimes throughout the country.
 President Volodymyr Zelenskyy said on November 1 some 40 percent of Ukraine's energy infrastructure was damaged, which led to massive power outages.